camunda/camunda-docs/docs/self-managed/zeebe-deployment/security/secure-cluster-communication.md

   privateKeyPath:

   # Configures the keystore file containing both the certificate chain and the private key.
-  # Currently only supports PKCS12 format.
+  # Currently only supports PKCS#12 format.
   keyStore:
-    # The path for keystore file
+    # The path for the keystore file
     # This setting can also be overridden using the environment variable ZEEBE_BROKER_NETWORK_SECURITY_PKCS12_FILEPATH
     filePath: